Oleksandriia: Early history

 In 1764, New Serbia was liquidated, and Usykivka became part of the Elizabethan province of Novorossiya Governorate, which existed until 1783, when its territory was included in the Yekaterinoslav Viceroyalty.
-In 1784, the Russian government gave the settlement a Hellenic name of Aleksandriysk and later Aleksandriya (locally as Oleksandriya).
-In 1806–1922, Oleksandriya was a county (uyezd) seat.
+In 1784, the Russian government gave the settlement a Hellenic name of Oleksandriisk and later Oleksandriia.

+In 1793, 738 people lived here.
+In 1858, 7,800 people lived in Oleksandriia.
+At the beginning of the 20th century, 14,007 people lived in Oleksandriia.
+From 1806 to 1922, Oleksandriia was a county (uyezd) seat.

+20th century

-In 1917, branches of the Ukrainian Free Cossacks appeared on the territory of Oleksandria.
-In May 1919, the city of Oleksandria was the center of an anti-Bolshevik uprising led by Otaman Nykyfor Hryhoriv.
-On 23 May 1919, the uprising was brutally suppressed by the forces of the Red Army.
+During the Ukrainian War of Independence and Ukrainian–Soviet War in 1917, branches of the Ukrainian Free Cossacks appeared on the territory of Oleksandriia.
+Because of Red Terror in May 1919, the city of Oleksandria was the center of an anti-Bolshevik uprising led by Otaman Nykyfor Hryhoriv, whose forces were brutally suppressed by the Red Army on 23 May 1919.